ShenJiahuan/SE418/Homework_2/README.md

 -3 | Request format incorrect

 ## Spring Actuator
-You can visit <http://localhost:9001/actuator/health> to monitor the status of the Spring Application.
+You can visit <http://localhost:8080/actuator/health> to monitor the status of the Spring Application.
+Notice that this also requires login.